irvnet/cka-study-group/aws-kubeadm/docs/kubeadm-setup.md

 This should fit in the free tier without being too resource constrained, but adjust up or down to your liking.

-Start with getting the machine prepped with the basics
+Start with getting the operating system prepped with the basics
 ```
 {
 ## prevent interactive prompts